sde-coursepack/sde-coursepack.github.io/modules/data/_posts/2000-03-08-Basic-SQL-Queries.md

                ^--- error here
 ```

-Often, when running starting a program that uses SQLite, we want to check if the necessary tables are setup.
+Often, when running starting a program that uses SQLite, we want to check if the necessary tables are set up.
 As such, at start-up, we can run:

 ```sql
 CREATE TABLE IF NOT EXISTS Books (